 - Heat a skillet over medium heat and transfer the prepared sandwiches to the pan, searing them just until golden on one side.
 Flip the sandwiches once to brown the second side and continue melting the cheese.
 If necessary, cover the pan to ensure the cheese will melt.
 Cut the grilled cheese and serve warm.

-- The loaf will provide more than 8 slices of bread, but I like to use the leftovers to make homemade soda bread croutons, which I toss with a bit of olive oil and fresh garlic.
+- The loaf will provide more than 8 slices of bread.
+Leftovers can be used to make homemade soda bread croutons, which I toss with a bit of olive oil and fresh garlic.

 - I've become a bit of a grilled cheese connoisseur over the years and have found that you get much more even browning if you butter the bread first, rather than place the prepared sandwiches in a pan of melted butter.